lidianycs/RAG-Coder/README.md

 It applies a formal **codebook** to new textual data, assisting researchers in coding consistency, scalability, and reproducibility.
 The framework ensures **auditability** by generating detailed logs (audit trail, model outputs, and error reports) that support validation and transparency in empirical research.

-This framework was developed as part of the paper:

-> *“RAG-Coder: A Framework for Augmenting Qualitative Analysis in Empirical Software Engineering”*
-> by Lidiany Cerqueira and Renan Guerra, 2025.

 ---

 ## 🧩 Project Structure